 In the 90's the name was changed to The Gay, Lesbian & Bisexual Line.

 The Gayline moved around!
-Here's a first cut at the locations:
+Here's some timelines:

 Training for the Gay, Lesbian and Bisexal Line was a whole-day session with existing volunteers including one who was a social worker, then several shifts working with a current member.

 NilsClausson writes: One of the first things GAE did was set up the Gay Line.
 I was one of the original volunteers in 1972 and 1973, along with TommyBurns, DavidGray, EdSlade, JimDeYoung, AnneFulton and one or two others whose names have disappeared into the mists of time.
 We were trained by DianeWarren, who was on the board of GaeGala (as vice-chair, I think; she later became chair).
 Diane was a volunteer on the City of Halifax's Help Line (so was DavidGray as I recall) and so she provided the training.